Operadic actions on long knots and 2-string links: Introduction

-\subsubsection{Acknowledgements.}
+\subsection{Acknowledgements}

-The authors are indebted to Thomas Willwacher and Robin Koytcheff for answering numerous questions and for their comments about the first version of the present paper.
-The two authors are also grateful to Dev Sinha and Victor Turchin, for discussions leading us to the problem solved in the paper.
-Finally, the authors acknowledge the ETH Zürich for generous support.
+The authors are indebted to Thomas Willwacher and Robin Koytcheff for answering numerous questions and for their comments on the first version of this paper.
+They are grateful to Dev Sinha and Victor Turchin for discussions leading to the problem solved in the present work.
+The two authors are also thankful to the referee for a very careful read and the many helpful suggestions.
+Finally, the authors acknowledge the generous support of ETH Z\"{u}rich and WWU M\"{u}nster.
 The second author is partially supported by the grant ERC-2015-StG 678156 GRAPHCPX.

-\section{General Framework and Notations}
+\section{General framework and notations}

-We setup here the global framwork we work in as well as some notations that might not be completely standard. \\
+We set up here the global framework we work in as well as some notations that might not be completely standard.

-\subsection{Topological Spaces}
+\subsection{Topological spaces}

 By spaces, we understand compactly generated Hausdorff spaces.
-They form a full subcategory of topological spaces that we denote $\Top$ by slight abuse of notation.
+They form a full subcategory of topological spaces that we denote by $\Top$ by slight abuse of notation.
 Many useful properties of $\Top$ have been introduced by Steenrod in \cite{Steen}.
 The standard Quillen model structure has then been adapted for it by Hovey in \cite{Hov}.
 It is a convenient category in the sense that the natural curryfication map

 is a homeomorphism for any three spaces $X$, $Y$ and $Z$ in $\Top$.
 The need to restrict ourselves to such a subcategory arises from the following fact: when defining an action of an algebraic structure that it also a topological space $A$ on a space $X$, one can ask for the continuity of either $A \times X \rightarrow X$ or $A \rightarrow \Top(X, X)$.
 The homeomorphism above gives the equivalence between these two approaches and enables one to go back and forth between both frameworks.
-This will be useful when dealing with operadic actions. \\
+This will be useful when dealing with operadic actions.